shakaran/scripts/README.md

 * whois-setup: is a bash script for setup the Debian version (http://packages.qa.debian.org/w/whois.html) of whois program in CentOS servers (instead of jwhois that offers less data)

+* phpBBLogin: is a simple python script for login in phpBB forums and extract links from forum threads (for example with direct download files)